horizon-eda/horizon-pool-convention/README.md

 ## Entities
 1. Name the entity for the most general part it applies to.
 For example, do not create a entity `ATtiny24` which is implicitly also used for the ATtiny44 and ATtiny84 microcontrollers.
 Instead, use a name like `ATtinyx4`.
 Unneeded suffixes can just be left out, while characters elsewhere must be replaced with a lowercase `x`.
+2. For entities with multiple gates, make sure that exchangeable gates remain excheangable in the schematic.
+Don't use different symbols for the same type of gate in order to include some additionial pins that could have been their own gate.
+3. If a entity has multiple gates, make sure that each pin is only availabe via one gate.
+For example, a quad opamp's 4 opamp gates must not include the power pins of the package because of this.

 ### Prefixes (reference designators)
 | Prefix | Symbols                                   |